Methodology

 | audio | 0.16 | Speakers and mic.
 Blocks calls, but degrades to USB or Bluetooth audio.
 Serious, not fatal. |

-| webcam | 0.14 | Genuinely blocking for many, but the most substitutable: a 20 euro USB cam fixes it. |
+| webcam | 0.14 | Blocking for many, but the most substitutable: a 20 euro USB cam fixes it. |

 | bluetooth | 0.10 | Mouse, headphones, files.
 Annoying when dead, almost always a wired path. |

 | fingerprint | 0.06 | A login convenience.
-Often absent by design on Linux-first machines.
+Often absent by design on Linux-first machines, and password login always works.
 Lightest on purpose. |

+Disagree with a number?
 Good.
-Every score points at a source and the Linux formula is fully public, so a disagreement is an argument about evidence, not taste.
-Tell us where the arithmetic or the source is wrong via the contact page and we will fix it or show our working.
-See also the people and impressum, how we intend to make money (nothing is monetised yet), and the privacy policy.
+Every score points at a source and the Linux formula is public, so it is an argument about evidence, not taste.
+Tell us where the arithmetic or source is wrong via the contact page and we will fix it or show our working.